rkevx21/linux-essentials/LPI-part2.1.md

 2. We should now be able to run the script without specifying the path to it.

 *Make the New `$PATH` Persist*
 1. If we log out, we'll lose our ability to run the script without specifiying the path.
 So we need to make our change permanent.
-We can do so on this Ubuntu 16.04 system by modifying the ~/.profile file.
+We can do so on this Ubuntu 16.04 system by modifying the `~/.profile` file.
 		`echo 'PATH="$PATH:$HOME/scripts"' >> ~/.profile`

-### Hands-On Lab: Command Line Quoting
+### Command Line Quoting

 *Set `variable1`*
-1. Set variable1 to This is 'just' a "test".
+1. Set variable1 to **This is 'just' a "test".**
-		`variable1="This is 'just' a \"test\""`
+		`variable1="This is 'just' a \"test\"".`
 2. Write the variable to a new file named value.txt.
 		`echo -e $variable1 > value.txt`

 *Set `variable2`*
-1. Set variable2 to This is a backslash "\" and this is a single quote '.
+1. Set variable2 to **This is a backslash "\" and this is a single quote .'**
 		`variable2="This is a backslash \"\\\" and this is a single quote '."`
 2. Append variable2 to the value.txt file.
 		`echo -e $variable2 >> value.txt`

 *Set `variable3`*
-1. Set variable3 to 3 double quotes """, and 3 single quotes ''', and three backslashes \\\.
+1. Set variable3 to **3 double quotes """, and 3 single quotes ''', and three backslashes \\\.**
 		`variable3="3 double quotes \"\"\", and 3 single quotes ''', and 3 backslashes \\\\\\\\\."`
 2. Append variable3 to the value.txt file.
 		`echo -e $variable3 >> value.txt`

 *Set `variable4`*
-1. Set variable4 to This is what a newline character looks like \n, it will create a new line.
+1. Set variable4 to **This is what a newline character looks like \n, it will create a new line.**
 		`variable4="This is what a newline character looks like \\\n, it will create a new line."`
 2. Append variable4 to the value.txt file.
 		`echo -e $variable4 >> value.txt`